AdmiringWorm/docs/input/en-us/licensed-extension/compatibility.md

 This covers the compatibility information for the Chocolatey Licensed Extension and associated Chocolatey CLI and other product versions.
 The Chocolatey Licensed Extension is designed to work with a certain corresponding version range of the Chocolatey CLI package.
-Using incompatible versions of Chocolatey CLI with the Chocolatey Licensed Extension may result in undesirable behaviour.
+Using incompatible versions of Chocolatey CLI with the Chocolatey Licensed Extension may result in undesirable behavior.

 This page serves as a reference for troubleshooting and resolving issues that may arise from having incompatible versions of the Chocolatey Licensed Extension installed.